 To include WASP ® in the FlexLabTM TLA processing chain, Inpeco had to consider an ad hoc intervention on Copan’s hardware, which presents an operations height (above the lab floor) that is higher than normal.

 The R & D team at Inpeco designed a solution to ‘scale’ the obstacle, with a slightly inclined connection that carries the samples up to the height of the instrument.
-This intervention – studied by Inpeco in collaboration with Copan – provides a complete solution for the process: WASP ® receives the primary tube from the track and returns it there, also producing the culture plate which is transported and stored automatically in the WASPLab ® system incubators.
+In collaboration with Copan, Inpeco has studied and developed a complete solution for the process, where WASP® receives the primary tube from the track and returns it there.
+The system also automates the production, transportation, and storage of the culture plate in the WASPLab® system incubators.
 Inpeco has also validated tubes developed by Copan specifically for microbiology samples loaded by automation.
 The ability to study and implement solutions suited to each specific need is one of the strengths of Inpeco, which in fact has an R & D team of over 150 employees.
 In this case, the challenge presented itself in an undoubtedly interesting way; extending the benefit of sample safety and traceability to such a particular specialty as Microbiology.

 A single check-in point for the entire laboratory

 Doctor Da Rin and his staff are very satisfied with the solution, which is smoothly connecting different silos: “A single check-in point for the entire lab was a big step forwards; this has enabled a reduction in the staff engaged in those pre-analytical activities that have limited added value.
-Now microbiology samples, like the samples of clinical chemistry, hematology etc., are stored in one single module, allowing traceability of the entire process and automatic disposal, further saving time and reducing human exposure to biohazardous material“.
+The system now stores microbiology samples, along with clinical chemistry and hematology samples, in one single module.
+This allows for traceability of the entire process and automatic disposal, resulting in time-saving and reduced human exposure to biohazardous material”.

-Thanks to the inclusion in the FlexLabTM track, today even Microbiology samples can be loaded anytime, day or night, regardless of the presence of a technician from that sector.
+Thanks to the inclusion of the FlexLabTM track, the lab can load Microbiology samples anytime, day or night, regardless of the presence of a technician from that sector.
 This allows a reduction in response time, to the benefit of the patient.

 The introduction of microbiology diagnostics in a TLA model helps improve the effectiveness and efficiency of all the services provided by the laboratory: “After a few initial doubts, the operators’ satisfaction now is undoubtedly a sign of the quality of the project; today both technicians and doctors no longer need to focus on repetitive and manual operations.
 But the greatest satisfaction is the awareness of having contributed to delivering a higher quality of service to the patient, safer and in less time”